 If you have never seen a psychotherapist, you might wonder what happens in therapy.
 To get started, we will set up an intake appointment where we will discuss what brought you to counseling in detail.
 I'll also gather information about you and your history.
-The intake paperwork can be completed online before the session and we will go over it when we meet.
-Together we will set the goals you want to achieve in therapy and make a plan for how you will achieve those goals.
+The intake paperwork will be emailed to you so you can complete it online before the session and we will go over it when we meet.

 In the beginning stages of therapy, we will ideally meet weekly; however, if it does not fit with your schedule or financial situation, you can stretch sessions out to every other week.
 When appropriate, sessions can occur even less frequently until your goals are met.
-As part of the type of therapy I do, you will have homework to help you practice the skills you learn in treatment and keep you focused on achieving your goals.
+As part of the type of therapy I do, you will have homework to help you practice the skills you learn in the session and keep you focused on achieving your goals.

 The time your psychotherapy treatment will take depends on several factors, but it typically takes between two to six months.
 Some things require less sessions and some things require more, but you can always discuss your particular situation with me.
 I most often utilize Cognitive Behavioral Therapy, Solution Oriented Therapy and Acceptance and Commitment Therapy in treatment.
 I also like to teach relaxation skills including visualization to help with relaxation and stress management.

 People often wonder if they should see a therapist or not.
 My advice is always that if the issue you are dealing with is affecting your relationships, health, sleep, ability to concentrate, job or any other area of your life, it is time to seek help.
 The first step of reaching out is always the hardest, but you truly don't have to face this alone.
 I am here to help whenever you are ready and will work hard to make you feel comfortable and safe from the very beginning.